LacunaOmnibus/MontyLacuna/doc/caching.rst

 --------
 Almost every MontyLacuna method call represents a communication with the TLE server.
-This communication takes time, and an additional second is used by MontyLacuna to make sure that we don't swamp the server with too many requests, resulting in a mandatory one minute lockout.
+This communication takes time, and an additional second is used by MontyLacuna, per call, to make sure that we don't swamp the server with too many requests, which would result in a mandatory one minute lockout.

 Often, your code will need to re-access the same information more than once, or even access information that you've recently accessed in an entirely